tersfeld/conway/README.md

 yarn start_local
 ```

-Using Websockets to sync users with the master server.
+- Using Websockets to sync users with the master server.
+- No session stickiness (refreshing the page is reconnecting as a new player).

 TODO :
 - No tests
-- No proper OOP